TheBetaM/CrateModLoader/README.md

 # CrateModLoader
-Randomizer and mod loader for various games.
+Randomizer and mod loader for PS1, PS2, PSP and GC games.
 It detects, extracts, modifies and rebuilds detected disc image files in an easy to setup way.

-Supports:
+Supported games:
 - Crash Bandicoot - All versions (.BIN format)
 - Crash Bandicoot 2: Cortex Strikes Back - All versions (.BIN format)
 - Crash Bandicoot: Warped - All versions (.BIN format)